mahmoud-riz/RestAssured_APIFramework/README.md

 6. **Test Data Management** - Dynamic test data generation
 7. **Reporting** - Rich Allure reports with steps
 8. **Maintainability** - Clean, readable code structure

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For questions or support, please:
-1. Check the troubleshooting section
-2. Review the logs in `logs/automation.log`
-3. Create an issue in the repository

----

-**Happy Testing! 🎉**